antoni909/React-Demos/README.md

-# Demos Using TypeScript and react
+# Demos Using TypeScript and React

 React Demos implemented using TS and React Functional Components